gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

   - Short Story
   - Fiction
 ---
 Appa disappeared, although, his body was there in front of me on the hospital bed.
 Through tears, I recalled the hard truth that life had taught me, and I smiled.
-And once again, I hoped the desperation will disappear soon, like it had 30 years ago when I was 17 years old.
+And once again, I hoped the desperation will disappear soon like it had 30 years ago when I was 17 years old.

 It was a usual Monday morning, sky was clear, and Appa was at the breakfast table, precisely at seven.

 Appa was a quiet man who lives in his own world that starts and ends with ‘Coco Exports’.
 A simple business to export coconuts outside Kerela.
 Appa enjoyed his prosperity with considerable pride.
 He always said, “This wealth hasn’t struck suddenly like a visitation, but instead grown it gradually like a tree.
 I have ploughed it with my sweat.”

 I was late, by 5 minutes.
 He continued eating without looking at me.
 I turned, startled, to find a large cauliflower-shaped lady, Amma, loomed over me to put a Palappam in my plate.
-I looked at her with the ugliest face possible, and shouted with my eyes, "Not again!"
+I looked at her with the ugliest face possible, and shouted with my eyes, "Palappam, not again!"

 I wondered why Appa was so obsessed with Palappam.
 He ate Palappam – night and day.
 I closed my eyes to ask Achamma, my deceased grandma who was enjoying chicken in heaven, “Why?”
 Even she didn’t know why Appa was so content and boring.
 I liked chicken, but who cared what I liked.